nanihari/python-set-dict/README.md

     print(dict1_key,"---",dict1_values)
 ###sum, min and max can be used to find out the sum of, min of and max of keys/values in dictionaries.
 ## del will can be used to delete a key, value pair in dictionary
-### checking for dictionary is empty or not can be done by using bool function.
 bool(my_dict)------empty dictionaries can evaluate false in python